royward/pseudo-double/README.md

 The main use cases for this code are:

 * Something where cross-platform consistency is important and there is too much dynamic range required to use fixed point.

+* Applications where it is important to have the same results from some combination from C, C++ or Rust.

 * Applications where a range/precision tradeoff different than the IEEE 754 one is useful setting (see PSEUDO_DOUBLE_EXP_BITS below).